zdoom-docs/staging/md/Api/Inter/StatusScreen.md

 #-
 virtual void {StartMusic}()

-Called in the first tick by [`Ticker`] to set the intermission music.
+Called in the first tic by [`Ticker`] to set the intermission music.
 -#

 #-
 virtual void {Ticker}()

-Called by `WI_Ticker`, which is called every game tick when [`GameState`] is [`GS_INTERMISSION`].
+Called by `WI_Ticker`, which is called every game tic when [`GameState`] is [`GS_INTERMISSION`].
 -#